Loading CES pipeline...

 1. Overview

-Flexible modeling of complex co-culture responses: The framework integrates condition-specific dose-response modeling, co-culture interaction profiling, and quantitative feature extraction to capture non-linear response landscapes and identify both enhancers and inhibitors alongside their most effective concentrations.
+Flexible modeling of complex responses: To capture non-linear response landscapes, the framework integrates condition-specific dose-response modeling, co-culture interaction profiling, and quantitative feature extraction.
+This approach enables the precise identification of both immune enhancers and inhibitors, alongside their optimal effective concentrations.

 The pipeline operates in four stages:

 • Stage 1.
 Quality control and data processing.
-For annotation file uploads, plate-level quality metrics (Z-prime, robust Z-prime, SSMD) are evaluated and viability measurements are normalized to plate-specific controls.
-Dose-response curves are independently fitted per condition, interpolated onto a uniform dose grid, and combined into co-culture interaction profiles according to the selected scoring model.
+For Raw / Annotation file uploads, plate-level quality metrics (Z-prime, robust Z-prime, SSMD) are evaluated and viability measurements are normalized to plate-specific controls.
+Dose-response curves are independently fitted per condition, interpolated onto a uniform dose grid, and combined into co-culture interaction profiles according to the selected scoring mode.

 • Stage 2.
 Gaussian mixture modeling.
 Interaction profiles are modeled using a flexible mixture of up to four symmetric Gaussian components to capture non-linear response landscapes.
 Parameters are estimated by minimizing the sum of squared errors, with differential evolution as a fallback optimizer.